 - Income shall be taxed in only one country or

-- If the income is being taxed in both the countries, then the tax paid in one country is allowed as a deduction from the tax payable in the other country, as per the agreement.
+- If the income is being taxed in both countries, then the tax paid in one country is allowed as a deduction from the tax payable in the other country, as per the agreement.

 The provisions of the income tax act,1961 shall be applied to the extent it is more beneficial to the assessee.
-In other words, the assessee can use Double taxation avoidance agreement or Income tax act, 1961 whichever is more beneficial to him.
-For example: if as per Double taxation avoidance agreement with a foreign country or specified territory; the royalty income is being taxed @ 35% and as per section 115A of Income-tax act, such royalty is being taxable at the rate of 10%.
+In other words, the assessee can use the Double taxation avoidance agreement or the Income tax act, 1961 whichever is more beneficial to him.
+For example: if as per Double taxation avoidance agreement with a foreign country or specified territory; the royalty income is being taxed @ 35% and as per section 115A of the Income-tax act, such royalty is being taxable at the rate of 10%.
 Hence, the assessee can choose to comply with the income tax act instead of a Double taxation avoidance agreement.

 Also, if the provisions of the Double taxation avoidance agreement are beneficial, then DTAA will apply.
-For example: if as per DTAA with a foreign country or specified territory, the royalty is taxed @10% then it will be more beneficial for the taxpayer to choose DTAA although under income tax act, the rate shall remain same i.e. 10% but here the assessee shall get the benefit of the surcharge and education cess.
-In other words, if the taxpayer has chosen Double taxation avoidance agreement over the income tax act, 1961, then there will be no education charge and surcharge.
+For example: if as per DTAA with a foreign country or specified territory, the royalty is taxed @10% then it will be more beneficial for the taxpayer to choose DTAA although under the income tax act, the rate shall remain the same i.e. 10% but here the assessee shall get the benefit of the surcharge and education cess.
+In other words, if the taxpayer has chosen the Double taxation avoidance agreement over the income tax act, 1961, then there will be no education charge and surcharge.

 What are the benefits to have DTAA in our country: